-The original Basel III Endgame proposal would have increased capital requirements for the largest banks by as much as 20 percent.
-Based on the resounding opposition to the proposal from the industry participants, a revised proposal was announced in September by Michael Barr, the outgoing Fed Vice Chair for Supervision, that would increase Tier 1 capital requirements for global systemically important banks by roughly 9 percent-less than half of what would have been required in the original proposal.
-Nonetheless, concerns remain that any increase in capital requirements will have a pro-cyclical impact on credit capacity and carry a cost to commercial real estate and the overall economy, increasing the cost of credit and constraining capacity.
-Former Fed Vice Chair Randy Quarles warned it is a "mistake," saying, "It will restrict the ability of the financial system to provide support for the real economy."
+A revised Basel III Endgame proposal announced in September 2024 would have increased Tier 1 capital requirements for global systemically important banks by roughly 9 percent.
+Concerns remain that any increase in capital requirements will have a pro-cyclical impact on credit capacity and carry a cost to commercial real estate and the overall economy, increasing the cost of credit and constraining capacity.